Get These Blog Posts in Your Email Every Week—No Spam Ever

 The subject of what an addict’s priority should be in these early days is a hot topic for discussion, and as the Big Book says about other areas of the steps, you will find opinions running to extremes.

-Many of these fanatical, cult-like AA groups will agree with what I just said.
+Many of these 12-step group cults will agree with what I just said.
 They will also say that a group that isn’t pushing addicts to move quickly is killing people.

 I believe this to be true, but I’ve also found that some of their other recommendations, and especially the communities they seem to foster through these recommendations, seem toxic at best and could also be said to be killing people.

-Let’s try to look honestly at how “watered down” AA groups and these fanatical, cult-like groups compare.
+Let’s try to look honestly at how “watered down” AA groups and these fanatical, 12-step group cults compare.

 Many AA groups (and other 12-Step fellowships) offer a “watered down” message that doesn’t involve the big book much (or goes against what it suggests).